hydr1o/emotionrecognition/README.md

 ### What i used for this project?
 Just some ML and DL magic and some Convolutional Neural Network(CNN's)

+### How to see this masterpiece?
+Just open .ipynb file and enjoy.

 ### Who created this project?
 I created this project....